-Charles J. Casamento, MBA has been our director since July 2015 and serves as Chairman of the Audit Committee.
+Charles J. Casamento, MBA, has been our Chairman of the Board since June 2017 and a director since July 2015.
+Mr. Casamento is also Chairman of our Audit Committee and a member of Compensation Committee and Corporate Governance and Nominating Committee.
 Since 2007 Mr. Casamento is Executive Director and Principal of The Sage Group, a health care advisory group specializing in business development strategies and transactions.
 Prior to The Sage Group he was President and CEO of Osteologix from October 2004 until April, 2007.
 Originally a private VC funded company in Copenhagen, Denmark which had discovered a new drug for the treatment of Osteoporosis, Mr. Casamento commenced operations and initiated clinical trials in the US, completed a financing with Rodman & Renshaw and Roth Capital Partners and took the company public through a merger with a public shell company.
 The product was eventually acquired by Servier a major French pharmaceutical company.
 Osteologix was Mr. Casamento's fifth startup company, all of which were successfully taken public, during his tenure, either through IPOs or through reverse mergers.